Sinkovkyi/sales-insight-dashboard/README.md

 # Sales Insight Dashboard

-## Goal
+## Project Description

-Create an interactive Power BI report to analyze sales data by products, product categories, customers, cities, and regions, as well as to track sales trends and evaluate the performance of different categories and regions.
+This project is an interactive Power BI report designed to analyze sales data from multiple perspectives — products, categories, customers, and geography.
+It features interactive dashboards and key metrics that provide valuable insights into sales performance and trends over time.

 ## Report Description